MicrosoftDocs/visualstudio-docs/docs/ide/find-code-changes-and-other-history-with-codelens.md

 #### Find incoming changes from other branches
  ![CodeLens: Find code changes in other branches](../ide/media/codelensbranchchangecheckinconceptual.png "CodeLensBranchChangeCheckinConceptual")

- …like this bug fix in the Dev branch here:
+ ...like this bug fix in the Dev branch here:

  ![CodeLens: Change checked into another branch](../ide/media/codelensbranchchangedevscreenshot.png "CodeLensBranchChangeDevScreenshot")